-- Insufficient number: Only three All-Gender Restrooms for the entire campus.
-Lack of such restrooms is not healthy; a student reports: "If there were more restrooms, I could drink more water....but I actually restrict my water intake because there are no convenient restrooms!" - Inconveniently located: None are centrally located, or near cafeterias, or by the main entry/auditorium, or on 3rd & 4th floors...requiring people to walk longer, and take more time, to find them than for gendered bathrooms. - Difficult to find: There is a lack of signage on the premises, and no building map references. - Lost instructional time: Students who traverse campus for restrooms report arriving late to class. - Previous retrofits left exposed pipes, a seemingly arbitrary assortment of urinals and privacy dividers, and missing amenities such as menstruation supplies.
-The main restroom has no changing table for users with babies. - Unsafe: Gender expansive students report that students are using All-Gender Restrooms inappropriately, making it awkward for students who need to use them, even prompting the suggestion by a student to make these restrooms larger, so they wouldn't seem like a good private place for student misbehavior (such as vaping or evading security staff). - Restrooms should include both Toilet and Urinal stalls, in easily accessible areas.
+- Insufficient number: Only three All Gender Restrooms for the entire campus.
+Lack of such restrooms is not healthy; a student reports: "If there were more restrooms, I could drink more water....but I actually restrict my water intake because there are no convenient restrooms!" - Inconveniently located: None are centrally located, or near cafeterias, or by the main entry/auditorium, or on 3rd & 4th floors...requiring people to walk longer, and take more time, to find them than gendered bathrooms. - Difficult to find: There is a lack of signage on the premises, and no building map references. - Lost instructional time: Students who traverse campus for restrooms report arriving late to class. - Missing amenities: Previous retrofits left exposed pipes; missing amenities: urinals, privacy dividers, menstruation supplies.
+The main restroom has no changing table for users with babies. - Unsafe: Gender expansive students report that students are using All Gender Restrooms inappropriately, making it awkward for students who need to use them, even prompting the suggestion by a student to make these restrooms larger, so they wouldn't seem like a good private place for student misbehavior (such as vaping or evading security staff). - Restrooms should include both Toilet and Urinal stalls, in easily accessible areas.